anmalkov/imcopy/docs/README.md

   - `keep`: Keep extra files in the destination directory that do NOT exist in the source directory.
   - `remove`: Remove extra files in the destination directory that do NOT exist in the source directory.
 - `--verbose` or `-v`: Show details about the copy process.
+- `--dry-run`: Do NOT copy or delete files.
+Just show details what will be copied and deleted.
+If option is not specified, the default value (`False`) will be used.

 #### Examples